ADA (Americans with Disabilities Act)

 |Out of State Travel

-short 'vacation' to San Diego, California for your
+would take a short 2-week 'vacation' to San Diego,

 Hander Training is where the disabled party (or

 assistant of the disabled party) learns how to work

 with the dog as a team.
 This generally takes 14 days,

 with training every day.
 This is when the dog learns to

 respond to the commands of the handler, and when

 the handler learns how to reinforce the training that